michaelc-yu/Diffusion-Language-CoT/README.md

 pip install -r requirements.txt
 ```
 ### 3: Download and prepare the datasets
+This will download and prepare 3 datasets (GSM8K, StrategyQA, and SVAMP)
 ```bash
 chmod +x scripts/prepare_all_datasets.sh
 bash scripts/prepare_all_datasets.sh
 ```
 ### 4: Download the model weights for the pretrained diffusion language models we need
+(Can skip this for now until we get this up on a GPU)
 ```bash
 chmod +x scripts/download_plaid.sh
 bash scripts/download_plaid.sh